 NSW Court of Appeal finds intent to tackle does not automatically mean intent to injure

-By Rachael Arnold, Holly Turner and Gemma Shaw
+By Rachael Arnold and Gemma Shaw

 The NSW Court of Appeal has dismissed an appeal from Berkley Vale Rugby League Club (BVR) player Michael Dickson who suffered serious facial injuries after Northern Lakes Rugby League Sport & Recreation Club (NLR) player Brendan Fletcher performed an ‘unlawful’ tackle on him during a rugby league match.